 Luxury soaps and bath products are becoming a booming industry.
 However, some natural soaps have been around for centuries, and a perfect example of this is the French Triple-Milled Soap; like our Shea Butter enriched French Market Soaps.

-These soap bars, also known as French milled soap or hand milled soap, have a unique milling process that was invented by traditional soap makers in France, as far back as the 1700s.
+These bars, also known as French milled or hand milled soap, have a unique milling process that was invented by traditional soap makers in France, as far back as the 1700s.

-So what does that all mean exactly, and what precisely is involved in making French triple milled soaps?
+So what does that all mean exactly, and what precisely is involved in making these very special French soaps?